Monday, November 11, 2024

 The Vatican was especially valuable in providing information to Alan Dulles, Director of the CIA regarding the Solidarity movement and conditions in Poland which was placed under martial law.
 Thus the Vatican was able to channel funds to the Solidarity Movement for informing the people and undermining the communist regime.

-In 1989 the Berlin Wall separating communist Europe from free Europe was torn down by the people themselves.
+On November 9, 1989 the Berlin Wall separating Communist Europe from free Europe was torn down by the people themselves.
 Communism suddenly and miraculously collapsed in Europe; no one expected that.
 It was reminiscent of the walls of Jericho collapsing after God’s command.
+The Cold War ended without a shot being fired.
+The Soviet Union lost control of its satellite countries and it too collapsed in 1991.
+Ukraine broke away and declared its independence.
 Today most of the former Soviet satellite countries are now free democracies, namely Poland, Hungary, Romania, Slovakia, the Czech Republic, Bulgaria, East Germany, Latvia, Lithuania, Estonia.
+Mikhail Gorbachev, the last Communist dictator of the Soviet Union, admitted that it probably would not have happened without St. Pope John Paul II.
+With the help of God he changed the world.

 However, the same cannot be said of the Russian Federation, an aggressive dictatorship, more Fascist than Communist, that has subjugated former members of the Soviet Union that aspired to be independent democracies and is trying to do the same with its invasion of Ukraine, another former member of the Soviet Union, on February 24, 2022.